 Another photo at the NC 381-Future I-74/US 74 interchange.
 Again the reference to Future East I-74 was removed by NCDOT in the fall of 2016.
 Photo courtesy of Adam Prince

-Photo of Junction Future I-74/US 74 sign at the Future interchange with NC 381, Nov.
-2002.
-Only the US 74 side remains as of 2017.
+Photo of Junction Future I-74/US 74 sign at the Future interchange with NC 381, taken in November 2002.
+Only the US 74 side remains as of the fall of 2016.
 Photo courtesy of Adam Prince